Skip to main content

 Principles, Patterns, and Practices.

-This course's key areas and content describe the principles of green software, a core set of competencies needed to define, run and build green software.
+This course's key areas and content describe the principles of green software, a core set of competencies needed to define, build and run green software.

 A green software pattern is a specific example of how to apply one or more principles in a real-world example.
 Whereas principles describe the theory that underpins green software, patterns are the practical advice software practitioners can use in their software applications today.
 Patterns are vendor-neutral.